-Art Deco by the Sea opens at the Sainsbury Centre for Visual Arts, Norwich in February 2020.
+Art Deco by the Sea opens at the Sainsbury Centre for Visual Arts, Norwich in July 2020 and runs through until 20 September.

 An exciting new exhibition examining British coastal culture between the First and Second World Wars and the Art Deco style, the exhibition will explore how Art Deco transformed the British seaside in a new age of mass tourism.